Normalized mutual information is a biased measure for classification and community detection: Introduction

 \section{Introduction}

-A common task in data analysis is the comparison of two different labelings of the same set of objects.
+A common task in data analysis is the comparison of two different labelings of a set of objects.
 How well do demographics predict political affiliation?
 How accurately do blood tests predict clinical outcomes?
-How well do clustering algorithms recover known classes of items?
-The information theoretic measure known as mutual information is commonly applied to answer questions like these, in which an experimental or computational estimate of some kind is compared against a ``ground truth.''
+These are questions about how similar one labeling of individuals/items/results is to another and they are commonly tackled using the information theoretic measure known as mutual information, in which an experimental or computational measure of some kind is compared against a ground truth.

-Mutual information~\cite{CT06} is a measure of how easy it is to describe one labeling of a set of objects if we already know another labeling.
-Specifically, it measures how much less information it takes (in the Shannon sense) to communicate the first labeling if we know the second versus if we do not.
+Mutual information works by asking of how efficiently we can describe one labeling if we already know the other~\cite{CT06}.
+Specifically, it measures how much less information it takes to communicate the first labeling if we know the second versus if we do not.
 As an example, mutual information is commonly used in network science to evaluate the performance of algorithms for network community detection~\cite{DDDA05}.
 One takes a network whose community structure is already known and applies a community detection algorithm to it to infer the communities.
 Then one uses mutual information to compare the output of the algorithm to the known correct communities.
 Algorithms that consistently achieve high mutual information scores are considered good.
 We will use this application as an illustrative example later in the paper.